New limits become law Jan. 1, 2020

 To better protect workers, the Ministry of Labour (MOL) is preparing new legislation under the Occupational Health and Safety Act to improve occupational exposure limits, respiratory protection, and air sampling.
-Expected to become law in early 2017, it will be up to Ontario employers to ensure they’re operating within the limits set out by the MOL.
+Expected to become law soon, it will be up to Ontario employers to ensure they’re operating within the limits set out by the MOL.

 Occupational exposure limits (OELs) restrict the amount and duration of worker exposure to hazardous workplace substances such as asbestos, benzene and lead, and public consultation is currently underway.